CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-03-24-best-ways-to-keep-social-in-social-media-marketing-and-still-make-money.md

 The most common clicked tweets are statements and opening questions.
 Using the word best, most, great, worst and how to helped a lot as well.
 Just like blog post titles using these words create a lot of interest and people will click to read about it.
 <h3>Tips for staying social:</h3>
 <ul>
-<li>Follow people who are in your niche</li>
+- Follow people who are in your niche
-<li>Meet others that have lists and can promote your product</li>
+- Meet others that have lists and can promote your product
-<li>Connect with other like you</li>
+- Connect with other like you
-<li>Make friends and be genuine about it other social networking is not for you</li>
+- Make friends and be genuine about it other social networking is not for you
-<li>Tweet cool web sites and resources</li>
+- Tweet cool web sites and resources
-<li>Don't argue with people</li>
+- Don't argue with people
-<li>Don’t use it for refund or disputes, call the company or person directly</li>
+- Don’t use it for refund or disputes, call the company or person directly
-<li>Learn the art of the RT which stand for “retweet”.
+- Learn the art of the RT which stand for “retweet”.
 When you retweet you are sharing that tweet with your list so they can see it.
-If you share someone's tweet they might share yours in the future.</li>
+If you share someone's tweet they might share yours in the future.
-<li>Anything will be retweeted so write only things that you will be happy if retweeted</li>
+- Anything will be retweeted so write only things that you will be happy if retweeted
-<li>Watch people for at least a week before you get very active on twitter to learn what and how to do things.</li>
+- Watch people for at least a week before you get very active on twitter to learn what and how to do things.
-<li>Give first.
-Offer to promote them before asking for them to promote you.</li>
+- Give first.
+Offer to promote them before asking for them to promote you.
-<li>Offer viral ebooks and reports on Twitter.
-A little report gets a better chance of retweeting than a big product.</li>
+- Offer viral ebooks and reports on Twitter.
+A little report gets a better chance of retweeting than a big product.
-<li>Do not send a lot of messages without the @ symbol.
-The @ symbol gets you involved in your followers.</li>
+- Do not send a lot of messages without the @ symbol.
+The @ symbol gets you involved in your followers.
-<li>Twitter from you mobile phone.</li>
+- Twitter from you mobile phone.
-<li>Inspire people to pursue what they know</li>
+- Inspire people to pursue what they know
 </ul>
 <p>Do not twitter all day long.
 Use Twitter and don't let it control you.
 Otherwise you wind up like that person in the video above which will just annoy your followers.</div>
 <p>If you’d like to “follow” me, just check out <a id="drz3" title="my twitter page" href="http://www.twitter.com/EagleChris" target="_blank" rel="nofollow">my twitter page</a> and click on follow.
 See you online.